aws-samples/serverless-patterns/ecs-windows-cdk-dotnet/README.md

-# Running Windows Containers with Amazon ECS on AWS Fargate
+# Running Windows Containers with Amazon ECS

 This AWS CDK application demonstrates how to deploy a application on Windows based Amazon Elastic Container Service (Amazon ECS) Cluster.